 Those plucky Kiwis

-The first use of a kiwi to symbolise the nation may have come in cartoon form when the New Zealand Free Lance magazine printed a drawing showing a plucky kiwi which morphed into a moa when the All Blacks defeated Great Britain 15 - 0 in the first rugby test in 1905.
+The first use of a kiwi to symbolise the nation may have come in cartoon form when the New Zealand Free Lance magazine printed a drawing showing a plucky kiwi that morphed into a moa when the All Blacks defeated Great Britain 15 - 0 on the first rugby test in 1905.
 This image was repeated by showing a kiwi unable to swallow Wales after the All Blacks’ controversial loss in Cardiff.
-In the same year the Westminster Gazette also depicted a kiwi and a kangaroo setting off for a colonial conference.
+In the same year, the Westminster Gazette also depicted a kiwi and a kangaroo setting off for a colonial conference.
 By 1908 the kiwi was the dominant symbol for New Zealand in cartoons, especially sporting ones, having replaced images of moa, fern leaves, a small boy and a lion cub (What?
 Why?).
 Much better.

 Theory number 2